grafana/grafana/docs/sources/administration/configuration.md

 ### macOS

 By default, the configuration file is located at `/usr/local/etc/grafana/grafana.ini`.
-To configure Grafana, add a configuration file named `custom.ini` to the `conf` folder to override any of the settings defined in `conf/defaults.ini`.
+If grafana was installed with Homebrew, you will need to edit `grafana.ini` directly.
+Otherwise, add a configuration file named `custom.ini` to the `conf` folder to override any of the settings defined in `conf/defaults.ini`.

 ## Comments in .ini Files